Son Lux

-Son Lux is an American experimental band.
+Son Lux is an American post rock band.
 Originally the solo project and moniker of founding member Ryan Lott, the band's first three albums, At War with Walls & Mazes, We Are Rising and Lanterns, shaped the band's unique sound through post-rock and electronica influences.

 With the release of their fourth studio album, Bones, in 2015, Rafiq Bhatia and Ian Chang joined Son Lux, transforming the project into a three-piece band.
 After the release of their EPs Stranger Forms and Remedy, the band's fifth album, Brighter Wounds, was released in February 2018.
-The band composed the music for 2022 science fiction action film Everything Everywhere All at Once, which received a nomination for the Academy Award for Best Original Score at the 95th Academy Awards.
+A three-part series of ten-track extended plays called Tomorrows followed in 2020 and 2021.
+The band composed the music for the 2022 science fiction action film Everything Everywhere All at Once, which received a nomination for the Academy Award for Best Original Score at the 95th Academy Awards, and the 2025 superhero film Thunderbolts*.

 History

-Son Lux started in 2008 as the moniker and solo recording project of American musician and composer Ryan Lott.
-Their debut studio album, At War with Walls & Mazes, was released in March of that same year.
+Son Lux started in 2007 as the moniker and solo recording project of American musician and composer Ryan Lott.
+His debut studio album, At War with Walls & Mazes, was released in March of that same year.
 Following this release, NPR named Son Lux "Best New Artist" on their program All Songs Considered.

-Lott then released the second album We Are Rising on May 17, 2011, recorded in the entire month of February for the RPM Challenge.
+Lott then released his second album, We Are Rising, on May 17, 2011, recorded in the entire month of February for the RPM Challenge.
 Adam Kivel, writing for Consequence of Sound, described the album as "the dark, operatic middle ground between Owen Pallett and In Rainbows-era Radiohead or Wild Beasts' fantastic, operatic heights."

-Son Lux signed with Joyful Noise Recordings in May 2013, the same month that their "haunting rendition" of "Black Waters" was featured in the eponymous flexi-disc series released by Joyful Noise.
+Son Lux signed with Joyful Noise Recordings in May 2013, the same month that his "haunting rendition" of "Black Waters" was featured in the eponymous flexi-disc series released by Joyful Noise.
 After the announcement of Lott joining Joyful Noise, the project released "TEAR", a conceptual 7" featuring one new song in two distinct parts.
 Lanterns was then released on October 29, 2013.
 It includes vocals from then label-mate Stranger Cat, the musical project of Cat Martino.
 The lead single "Lost It To Trying" was named one of Pitchfork's Best New Tracks.

 In 2014, Son Lux released the extended play Alternate Worlds, which contained re-imagined songs from Lanterns, including a version of "Easy" with vocal contributions from Lorde.
 Later in 2014, Glassnote announced that they had signed Son Lux worldwide.
 Additionally, Lott composed the score and soundtrack for the 2014 film The Disappearance of Eleanor Rigby.